dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment07.md

 ## Cognative Walkthrough & Feedback Summary

-To be updated following group work in class on Wednesday, November 16th.
+To be updated following group work/in class cognative walkthrough on Wednesday, November 16th.

 ## Reflections & Revisions

+Additional comments will be added following the cognative walkthrough in class on Wednesday, November 16th.